Find Your Perfect School

 Guilford Technical Community College

-Prospective students of the Associate of Applied Science in Information Technology – Database Management program should be prepared for the comprehensive coverage of database administration principles and practices.
+Prospective students of the Associate of Applied Science in Information Technology – Data Specialist program should be prepared for the comprehensive coverage of database administration principles and practices.
 Graduates are well-equipped to become junior database administrators, database programmers, and database architects in the public and private sectors.

 Since it’s an associate of applied science in database administration degree, graduates can immediately use it for employment purposes.
 Entry-level positions for holders of associate degrees are the norm.